1. Welcome to Note

 The recorded sample will automatically be cropped to start playing at the first detected transient.
 You can drag the sample waveform left or right to set a different starting point.
 Or you can use a two-finger pinch gesture to zoom in and out of the waveform while adjusting the starting point.
 You can drag up or down on the sample waveform to adjust the sample’s volume gain amount anywhere between +24 and -70 dB.

-Adding samples to the Sampler instrument works in a similar way; you can either load or record samples into the device.
+Adding samples to the Sampler instrument works in a similar way: you can either load or record samples into the device.

 Sampler plays audio files at their original pitch on the C3 pad, otherwise the sample will be transposed across the scale accordingly depending on which note you tap.